lucidrains/diffusion-policy/README.md

 Implementation of <a href="https://arxiv.org/abs/2303.04137">Diffusion Policy</a>, Toyota Research's supposed <a href="https://www.tri.global/news/toyota-research-institute-unveils-breakthrough-teaching-robots-new-behaviors">breakthrough</a> in leveraging DDPMs for learning policies for real-world Robotics

+What seemed to have happened is that a research group at Columbia adapted the popular SOTA text-to-image models (complete with denoising diffusion with cross attention conditioning) to policy generation (predicting robot actions conditioned on observations).
+Toyota research then validated this at a certain scale with real world robotic demonstrations.
+It is hard to know how much of a breakthrough this is given corporate press is prone to exaggerations, but let me try to get a clean implementation out, just in the case that it is.

 ## Citations

 ```bibtex